suggap

 The Straight Story

 The Straight Story (stylised as the Straight story) is a 1999 biographical road drama film directed by David Lynch.
-It was edited and produced by Mary Sweeney, Lynch's longtime partner and collaborator, who also co-wrote the script with John E. Roach.
+It was edited and produced by Mary Sweeney, Lynch's longtime filmmaking partner and collaborator, who also co-wrote the script with John E. Roach.
 It is based on the true story of Alvin Straight's 1994 journey across Iowa and Wisconsin on a lawn mower.
-The film is generally regarded as one of Lynch's more accessible and mainstream works, alongside The Elephant Man (1980).
+In contrast to Lynch's usual work featuring surrealist imagery and adult themes, The Straight Story was produced and marketed as a family-friendly mainstream feature and was the only Lynch film to receive a G rating from the MPAA.

 Plot

-In Laurens, Iowa, Alvin Straight fails to show up to his regular bar meeting with friends and is eventually found lying on his kitchen floor after a fall.
-His daughter, Rose, takes her reluctant father to see a doctor, who sternly admonishes him to give up tobacco, improve his diet, and use a walker, all of which he rejects.
+In Laurens, Iowa, elderly Alvin Straight is found lying on his kitchen floor after a fall.
+His daughter, Rose, takes him to see a doctor, who admonishes him to give up tobacco, improve his diet, and use a walker, all of which he rejects.
 When Alvin's brother, Lyle, suffers a stroke, Alvin decides to visit Lyle, even though they have not spoken in ten years.

 Awards